-A good postdoc can kick-start your academic career so it is important to choose the one that’s right for you.
-To make the best choice, ensure you get the answers to these 10 questions during your postdoc interviews.
+A good postdoc can kick-start your academic career so it is important that you choose a position that's right for you.
+To make the best choice, make sure that your leave your postdoc interviews with the answers to these 10 questions.

-1. Will I able to take my postdoc project with me when I set up my own lab?
+1. Will I able to take my postdoc project with me when I move on?

 Many PIs have policies on research ownership and you should have a clear understanding of them before committing to a position.

 This question is often considered the key metric for postdoc success.
 Look how many of the PI’s former postdocs have gone on to faculty appointments.
-A good postdoc supervisor is invested setting their trainees up for future academic career success.
+A good postdoc supervisor is invested setting up their trainees for future academic success.

 3. What is the institution’s postdoc policy?